nagomi217/til/README.md

 @ 2021 nagomi217.

 This repository is licensed under the MIT license.
-See LICENSE for details.
+See License for details.